deckhouse/virtualization/docs/ADMIN_GUIDE.md

 {{< alert level="warning" >}}
 A change to the [`.spec.nodeSelector`](cr.html#virtualmachineclass-v1alpha3-spec-nodeselector) block affects all virtual machines of the class at once.
 Those running on nodes that no longer match the new conditions have to be moved:

-- In the Enterprise Edition, the module migrates such VMs to suitable nodes.
+- In commercial DP editions, DP migrates such VMs to suitable nodes.
-- In the Community Edition, the VMs are restarted, and the restart time depends on the [`.spec.disruptions.restartApprovalMode`](cr.html#virtualmachine-v1alpha2-spec-disruptions-restartapprovalmode) parameter of the virtual machine, which defaults to `Manual` and requires the project owner's approval.
+- In DP Open, the VMs are restarted, and the restart time depends on the [`.spec.disruptions.restartApprovalMode`](cr.html#virtualmachine-v1alpha2-spec-disruptions-restartapprovalmode) parameter of the virtual machine, which defaults to `Manual` and requires the project owner's approval.
 {{< /alert >}}

 To do the same in the web interface, in the [VM class creation form](#virtualmachineclass-settings):